MIFisheriesScience/MIFisheriesScience.github.io/_pages/6003Syllabus.md

 The course will be taught from a user perspective - while theory will be covered as needed, emphasis will be placed on when, where, and how to use these models.

 # Learning Outcomes
-By the end of this course, students will develop a working competency of R Statistical Software, and will be introduced to the software environment that fisheries scientists must master.
-Great importance will be placed on fostering the ability to self-teach and stay abreast of developments in data collection, management, display, and programming.

 The fundmental competencies that you will develop in this course are:
 * Able to design a statistically powerful study